eturro/mmseq/README.md

     .5
     -.5

-For a three-way differential expression analysis with three, three and two observations per group respectively, [this matrices file](https://raw.github.com/eturro/mmseq/master/doc/332.mat) would be appropriate.
+For a three-way differential expression analysis with three, three and two observations per group respectively, [this matrices file](https://raw.github.com/eturro/mmseq/master/doc/332.mat) would be appropriate (equivalent to using `-de 3 3 2`).

 In order to assess whether the log fold change between group A and group B is different to the log fold change between group C and group D, assuming there are two observations per group, [this matrices file](https://raw.github.com/eturro/mmseq/master/doc/dod2.mat) would be appropriate.